libxml-raku/LibXML-raku/docs/Node.md

 Returns the local name of a tag.

-This is the part behind the colon.
+This is the part after the colon.

 ### method prefix